OhioRP/.github/profile/README.md

 <p>

 ## Goals
-- [ ] Have all Minecraft blocks just for the sake of compatibily.
-All the blocks must be at least craftable.
 - [ ] Create a tool to convert Minecraft worlds into minetest ones.
 We can use [AmuletMC](https://www.amuletmc.com/) as a base.
 - [ ] Have a system to live translate chat messages.
 This implies that we would also have a voice chat system.
 - [ ] Have cool features that go beyond Minecraft's.